patrickwhoiam/Science-in-Bluesky/README.md

-# Science on Bluesky — Research Dataset and Analysis Pipeline
+# Science on Bluesky — Pipeline, Dataset, and Analysis
 **Project:** Dynamics of Scientific Discussion in Decentralized Online Social Networks
 **Platform:** Bluesky (AT Protocol)
 **Data period:** March 2025 – June 2025